Lumut, Brunei: Water

 Gerai Aneka Jetty Lumut is close to the mouth of Lumut River, which gave rise to a variety of activities, and is located immediately off the old Jalan Kampong Lumut road leading to the Tutong and Brunei-Muara districts.
 Providing a location to support the activities, the area underwent a transformation with a small shelter to house the booths tended by local entrepreneurs and their businesses.

-The Brunei LNG terminal at Lumut is made out of a 430 m new side berth and a 4.5 km jetty that extends from the LNG facility.
+The Brunei LNG terminal at Lumut is constructed from a 430 m new side berth and a 4.5 km jetty that extends from the LNG facility.

-Infrastructures
+Infrastructure

-The Lumut Camp (Perkhemahan Lumut) is the sole military base in the district and it housed the Royal Brunei Land Forces (RBLF) Third Battalion since 21 June 2007.
+The Lumut Camp (Perkhemahan Lumut) is the sole military base in the district, home to the Royal Brunei Land Force (RBLF) Third Battalion (3Bn) since 21 June 2007.

 Residents of Mukim Labi's inner parts also receive water supplies from the Sungai Liang water treatment facility in Kampong Agis-Agis.

 The Lumut Lighthouse sits at the coast of Kampong Sungai Kayu Ara, facing the beach.

 In the district, the summit of Lumut Hill (Bukit Lumut) is used as the observation point for the month of Ramadan.

 The village also has its own post office.

 Housing

 The area encompasses RPN Lumut, a public housing estate.
-At a presentation ceremony held at the multi-purpose hall of the Liang Lumut Recreational Club, Sultan Hassanal Bolkiah presented over 180 residents of the district with land grants under the Temporary Occupation Licence (TOL) Scheme for Belait District and house keys under the Kampong Lumut/Liang National Housing Scheme during Hari Raya in 2010.
-The Kampong Lumut/Sungai Liang National Housing Scheme's Phases One and Two saw the construction of 294 homes and the distribution of 164 land lots to qualified residents.
+At a presentation ceremony held at the multi-purpose hall of the Liang Lumut Recreational Club, Sultan Hassanal Bolkiah presented over 180 residents of the district with land grants under the Temporary Occupation Licence (TOL) Scheme for Belait District, and house keys under the Kampong Lumut / Liang National Housing Scheme during Hari Raya in 2010.
+The Kampong Lumut / Sungai Liang National Housing Scheme's Phases One and Two saw the construction of 294 homes, and the distribution of 164 land lots to qualified residents.

 Education

 The local primary schools include Lumut Primary School and Sungai Tali Primary School.
 Lumut Primary School also houses Lumut Religious School, a sekolah ugama or school for the country's Islamic religious primary education.
 Another sekolah ugama in the area is Sungai Taring Primary School, located in a separate building adjacent to Sungai Tali Primary School.

 Lumut is also home to the following educational institutions: